You will need to see the Unit Co-ordinator.

 There are several things you can do here.
 You can go and see your tutors in the individual units you are doing, and talk to them about your work.
 They may offer to help you individually.

-The other thing you can do is go and see the Learning Development Unit.
-The Flexible Education Unit is located behind the Library.
+The other thing you can do is go and see the Faculty Student Adviser in J011.

-You should first see Tracy Douglas or Merran Rogers to let them know about this.
-You should also contact the coordinator of the course you wish to enroll in.
+You should first see Tracy Douglas or Beryl Binns to let them know about this.
+You should also contact the coordinator of the course you wish to enrol in.
+You may also like to contact the Faculty Student Adviser in J011.
 You will then need to withdraw from your course and then enrol in the other course.
 Please see STUDENT ADMINISTRATION.
-It's important you make decisions about this before Census (cutoff) date See the web link: http://www.studentcentre.utas.edu.au/enrolments/all_students/census_dates.html
+It's important you make decisions about this before Census (cutoff) date See the web link: http://www.utas.edu.au/enrolments/census-dates

 You will incur HECS fees for all the units you are enrolled in after the census date if you have not withdrawn from them after this date.